 Brokers often include clauses that create a “tail” on their contracts that holds even after you terminate the agreement.

-If your contract has a tail, you may be obligated to pay a commission on the sale to a buyer you and the broker discussed during the contract period, even if the sale to that buyer didn’t occur until after the contract ended.
+If your contract has a tail, you may be obligated to pay the business broker a commission on the sale to a buyer you and the broker discussed during the contract period.
+This is often the case even if the sale to that buyer didn’t occur until after the contract ended.

 Brokers often use loose terms to describe the connection, and this introduction can be broadly interpreted.
 If possible, ask for a concrete description of what an introduction entails (an arranged discussion with a buy, communication of the party’s first and last name, etc.) to understand your tail obligations.